-15 The City of Edinburgh Council publication, Edinburgh People's Survey their localities including more integrated transport systems and improved use of civic space.
-This helps to create a nurturing environment to facilitate the development of community projects and greater social value.

-- The Poverty Commission report calls for more funding for affordable housing in the city and a focus on preventing homelessness.
-It also stresses the importance of the design principles behind 20 minute neighbourhoods to increase inclusion and connectedness16. - 20 minute neighbourhoods need to incorporate community wealth building capacity.
+- Those areas where poverty is highest also show lower than average satisfaction with their neighbourhood as a place to live, and lower than average perceptions of their neighbourhood as a safe place to be after dark16. - Engagement with communities clearly identified place making as important.
+Communities expressed a shared desire for improving various services within their localities including more integrated transport systems and improved use of civic space.
+This helps to create a nurturing environment to facilitate the development of community projects and greater social value. - The Poverty Commission report calls for more funding for affordable housing in the city and a focus on preventing homelessness.
+It also stresses the importance of the design principles behind 20 minute neighbourhoods to increase inclusion and connectedness17. - 20 minute neighbourhoods need to incorporate community wealth building capacity.
 Local economic opportunities are essential for vibrant neighbourhoods and are a cornerstone for anti-poverty work.
 Community wealth building is a way in which the city's Anchor Institutions can align with community organisations to increase the value of public sector investment locally.